byu-dml/d3m-experimenter/README.md

 Next copy the file `.env.example` and name the copy `.env` then make these modifications:

-1. Modify the value after `VOLUMES=` to whatever you want your container's docker volumes to be (the default is your home directory).
-The volumes inside of the docker container can be accessed at the path `/volumes`.
-Note: If you are planning on running the d3m runtime locally, make sure that you will have access to your cloned d3m repository.
 1. Make sure `DATASETS=` is pointing to the datasets you want the container to have access to.
-The datasets can be accessed from inside the container at `/datasets`.
+The datasets can then be accessed from inside the container at `/datasets`.
+1. Modify `EXPERIMENTER=` to point to the root directory of this cloned repo.
-1. Fill in the values for connections to databases and host computers
+1. Fill in the values for connections to the database and Redis server.

 # Usage